DataDog/serverless-plugin-datadog/README.md

 ## Upgrade

-Each version of the plugin is published with a [specific set of versions of the Datadog Lambda layers](/src/layers.json).
-To pick up new features and bug fixes provided by the latest versions of Datadog Lambda layers, you need to upgrade the serverless framework plugin.
-Be sure to test the new version before applying on your production applications.
+Each version of the plugin is published with a [specific set of versions of the Datadog Lambda layers](`/src/layers.json`).
+To pick up new features and bug fixes provided by the latest versions of Datadog Lambda layers, upgrade the serverless framework plugin.
+Test the new version before applying it on your production applications.

 ## More configuration options